Nexosis/nexosis.github.io/_guides/Session.md

 ------

 ## Types of Sessions

 A Session can be either a [Forecast](forecast) session or an [Impact Analysis](impactanalysis) session.

 ------

 ## Starting a Session

 To start a session, you issue a `POST` to [/sessions/forecast]({{site.api_reference_baseurl}}/operations/591364310a0a0e0e30f80abd) or [/sessions/impact]({site.api_reference_baseurl}}/operations/591364310a0a0e0e30f80abc), depending on the type of session you're trying to start.

 ### Session Requests

-A request to start a session takes the following query string parmaeters:
+A request to start a session takes the following query string parameters:

 * `dataSetName` *(optional)* - The name of the DataSet on whose data the session performs its calculations.
 This parameter is optional.
 If a dataSetName is omitted from the request, you **must** provide data for the session in the body of this `POST` request.
 When the dataSetName is omitted, the Nexosis API will generate a unique DataSet name.
 * `targetColumn` - The column in the DataSet that is the target of the calculation being performed.
 In the case of [Forecasting](forecast), this is column for which we want to generate predictions.
 In the case of [Impact Analysis](impactanalysis), this is the column in the DataSet against which we want to calculate the impact of an event.
 * `startDate` - The start date of the session.
 In Forecast sessions, this is the start of the forecast period.
 In Impact Analysis sessions, this is the start of the even whose impact is being calculated.
 * `endDate` - The end date of the session.
 * `resultInterval` *(optional)* - The date/time interval (e.g. Day, Hour) at which predictions should be generated.
 So, if `Hour` is specified for this parameter you will get a Result record for each hour between `startDate` and `endDate`.
 If unspecified, we'll generate predictions at a `Day` interval.
 * `callbackUrl` *(optional)* - The Webhook url that will receive updates when the Session status changes If you provide a callback url, your response will contain a header named Nexosis-Webhook-Token.
 You will receive this same header in the request message to your Webhook, which you can use to validate that the message came from Nexosis.
 * `isEstimate` *(optional)* - If specified, the submitted data will not be saved, and the session will not be processed.
-The returned `nexosis-request-cost` header will be populated with the estimated cost that the request would have incurred.
+The returned `Nexosis-Request-Cost` header will be populated with the estimated cost that the request would have incurred.

 In addition, an Impact session requires the following parameters:

 * `eventName` - A label to put on the the thing whose impact we are trying to calculate.

 ### Session-Scoped Data

 Optionally, you can send data for the Session along with the request to start the session.
 In this case, the API will create a DataSet that's uniquely scoped to this individual session.
 We call this a **Session-Scoped** DataSet.

 If a `dataSetName` is provided in the Session request along with data in the body of the request, the Nexosis API will use that `dataSetName` in the unique name that it generates for the Session-Scoped DataSet.